phantomx999/Program-Design/HW/HW00/README.md

 **_What just happened?_** You downloaded the contents of the shared-upstream branch into your local support-code branch.
 Listing the contents of the current directory now shows the existence of the HW/ directory.
 Within that directory is HW00/ and within that subdirectory are the files main.cpp, makefile, and README.md (which is the same file you're reading right now, just now there's a copy on your machine).

-[OPTIONAL]

 We're now in the support-code branch.
 Branches are useful for keeping _sets_ or _versions_ of your codebase separate.
 This is commonly used to separate good, clean working production code (_master_) from development versions (_develop_) and versions that individual developers are working on to fix a bug or add a feature (e.g., _bug_34_typos_everywhere).

-If you like, you can see the different by switching between the different branches, using the git checkout <branch_name> command.
+You can see the different by switching between the different branches, using the git checkout <branch_name> command.

     % git checkout master
 	% ls